 - Quality and warranty guaranteed

-So, if you’re not that handy or don’t already own the tools necessary to build your own shed, this option could be for you.
-By skipping the shed construction stage you can have something ready to go in your garden in no time.
+If you’re not that handy or don’t already own the tools necessary to build one, this option could be for you.
+By skipping the shed construction stage, you can have something ready to go in your garden in no time.

 You’ll be assured of quality materials, a professional design and a warranty.
-However, the argument against this option is the cost.
+However, the cost may be the argument against this option.
+The price range might seem off-putting at first, but it doesn’t include just the material costs.
+You’re also paying for the labour, construction as well as delivery and more.

 This begs the question: